Putting Words, Images and Ideas to Work

 A pet pampering, doggy grooming day, complete with blueberry facial.
 And yes, the blueberry facial was for the dog.
 I checked.
 Offered at 3 different price points, dependent on the size of your dog.
 Really?

-Seems to me, the Pet Grooming Package with Fruit Facial is for fruits.
-Nut cases.
+Seems to me, the Pet Grooming Package with Fruit Facial is a little bit nuts.
 Come on.
 Does a dog really want to smell like blueberries?
 Doesn’t the odor attract bugs?
 (Not withstanding the fact that dogs are carnivores – meat eaters, by nature.)

 Forget the 50% off offer.
 The true marketing gimmick is that this blueberry facial spa treatment is really designed to appeal to all the pet mommies and daddies, not the dogs, making it another example of brilliant marketing aimed at not-so-brilliant people.